edgrant3/WaveFunctionCollapse/README.md

 [![V3 Wave Function Collapse](V3.PNG)](https://youtu.be/Umz1vGyT-Lg "V3 Wave Function Collapse")

+## Current Status and Usage
+The final images are constructed from a small subset of images which I will call a "tileset".
+Small, pixel-perfect, and square images comprise the tileset and the user defines parameters such as sockets (strings respresenting a joining "key" along each edge of the tile), weighting, rotated variants, etc. in JSON files accompanying each tileset. `wfc.py` reads these JSON files to construct the tilset which the Wave Function Collapse algorithm then procedurally assembles into a larger image using matching rules between adjacent tile sockets.

+Execute `wfc.py` in terminal (I'm running Python version 3.8.7) and press ESC key to avance through the 4 current tilesets.

 Currently, I'm working on building a GUI to construct template images which will then be processed and used to determine adjacency probabilities for all tiles such that the final result contains better patterns and structure.
 The GUI produced by `template_image_GUI` already has many features implemented and currently looks like this:

 ![](InputImageGUI_V1.PNG)

+TODO:

+* Implement a system to analyze example input images which can detect patterns of tile arrangement and thus build more complex adjacency probabilities and more sophisticated structure in the final image

+* Fix Tkinter keypress callback to accept other inputs than ESC

+## Previous Version Videos:

 V2 Video: